sajanpphilip/manim_fundamentals/README.md

 # Manim Fundamentals
 These are some tutorials which helps beginners (especially Mathematics Teachers) in Manim to start creating some basic animations.
 These tutorials are based on [Manim CE](https://docs.manim.community/).
 Let's start learning about VMObjects.
 Getting a grasp on VMObjects will help you to create better animations.
 I have used Google Colab to bypass the Installation steps for Manim.
 These are very basic tutorials for beginners.
 For Advanced users, please refer Manim Documentation.
+First let us familiarize ourself with these basic shapes and then we can move to Basic Animations.
+After that we can proceed with Complex Shapes, Complex Animations, Complex Programming Concepts and Updater Concepts.

 ## Basic VMObjects
+To start with we can create some basic Geometrical Shapes required in Math Animations.
+They are named as VMObjects in Manim.
+Only Basic Shapes are included here.

 ## 1. Lines
 ### Example 1